-Ministry of Health of Ukraine confirms 303,638 as of 19 October.
+Ministry of Health of Ukraine confirms 1,182,969 cases as of 22 January.

-First case: 29 February 2020
+First case: 29 February 2020 .

-Total cases: 303,638 (as of 19 October 2020)
+Total cases: 1,182,969 (as of 22 January 2021).

-Total deaths: 5,673
+Total deaths: 21,662.

 Luhanska oblast (GCA): 13,373 confirmed cases (2,405 active cases and 736 deaths).

 Donetska oblast (GCA): 42,745 confirmed cases (4,997 active cases and 794 deaths).

 Containment measures: In mid-March, the Government of Ukraine imposed quarantine restrictions to minimize the risk of transmission across the country, including in the conflict-affected area of eastern Ukraine.
-In May, these restrictions began to ease based on the fulfillment of criteria adopted on both sides of the ‘contact line'.
-In the Government-controlled areas, the adaptive quarantine was introduced to counter the spread of the virus.
-Oblasts are divided into the ‘red/orange/yellow/green’ COVID-19 risk level regions based on two indicators (starting from 28 September): the COVID-19 hospital bed occupancy and COVID-19 incidence rate.
+In May, these restrictions began to be eased based on the fulfilment of criteria adopted on both sides of the “contact line”.
+In GCA, an adaptive quarantine was introduced to counter the spread of the virus.
+Oblasts have been divided into the “red/orange/yellow/green” COVID-19 risk level regions based on two indicators (starting from 28 September): the COVID-19 hospital bed occupancy and COVID-19 incidence rate.
 The COVID-19 restrictive measures are implemented in cities and raions within oblasts in accordance with their risk levels.
 The adaptive quarantine currently in place has been extended until 28 February 2021.